-Classroom Integration - Our classroom teachers and STEM Labs also collaborate on long term projects.
+Classroom Integration - Our classroom teachers and STEM also collaborate on long term projects.
 Additionally, our classroom teachers integrate Science, Technology, Engineering, and Math into their daily schedules.
 Each grade level has the flexibility to integrate these topics in a manner that is appropriate to the learning needs of their students.

-Computer Programming/Coding & Engineering - On a rotating nine-weeks basis, students will be given opportunities to learn computer programming and engineering starting in Kindergarten and building in rigor with each grade level.
+Computer Programming/Coding & Engineering - Students will be given opportunities to learn computer programming and engineering starting in Kindergarten and building in rigor with each grade level.